 - When the device turns off cache is lost

 Notice that although the list is shorter for disadvantages to caching, they are serious.
 If the software engineer responsible for implementing a cache doesn't strike the right balance, we can be in trouble with an application misrepresenting our data or posing security vulnerabilities.

 How about we discuss some of these disadvantages of caching data?

 The risk of outdated content or stale data

-The premise of caching revolves about retaining prior retrieved data.
+The premise of using a cache in solutions and caching revolves about retaining prior retrieved data.
 We force data we pulled a certain time period back to "stick around" for longer.
 In doing so, software developers pose the risk of presenting data that is old.
 We don't necessarily know that this data stored is dated because we do not go back to the database to retrieve what's been updated.